switchtrue/personal-blog/content/posts/firewatch-australia-part-1.md

 Functions.
 As an added bonus you can even specify a timezone along with your crontab so, if you're lazy like me, you don't have to do the timezone conversions yourself.

+It doesn't hurt that you get [3 free Scheduler jobs][8] and only 10c per job after that - thats 10c per job, not per exectution, so if you run it once a month or thousands of times it still only costs 10c.
+Note that you do pay for any Cloud Function resources you consume if a Cloud Function is your target.

-I wanted to refresh the data every 5 mins so that it was never too far out of date.
+I wanted to refresh the data every 5 minutes so that it was never too far out of date.
 A simple crontab of `*/5 * * * *` does this and I made the target the HTTPS endpoint of the Cloud Function.

 {{< image
       class="center"